iztokbajcar/GNS3-provision/README.md

 GNS3 will automatically start, opening the project creation dialog.
 You can then use GNS3 as you would normally.
 You are also provided with **Wireshark**, should you need it for packet capture, and **Midori** for browsing the web.
 As for now, using some kind of network storage services (e.g. [Google Drive](https://drive.google.com), [Dropbox](https://www.dropbox.com), etc.) via the web browser is the only way of transferring files between the VM and the host.

-You can access applications via the bottom panel menu or by right-clicking on the desktop area.
+You can access applications[^4] via the bottom panel menu or by right-clicking on the desktop area.
 ![Bringing up the main menu](screenshots/mainmenu.png "Bringing up the main menu") ![Right-clicking the desktop also brings up a menu](screenshots/menu.png "Right-clicking the desktop also brings up a menu")

 [^1]: No, we are not a Mexican restaurant, you will learn more about Guacamole later :slightly_smiling_face:
 [^2]: Although the server, responsible for providing access to the box's desktop, actually runs on port 8080, it is forwarded to port 8088 as port 8080 is a port quite commonly in use and may as such already be occupied by some other software on your computer.
 If you run into errors nevertheless, e.g. if you get a message about Vagrant not being able to forward the specified port, you can always change the *host* port on line 31 of Vagrantfile, run `vagrant up` again and use that port to connect to the VM instead.
 [^3]: If after some time multipass throws a message like `launch failed: The following errors occurred: timed out waiting for initialization to complete` at you, your machine is most probably still getting set up and is just taking a lot of time.
 In that case, just try connecting as described, the `multipass list` command will still work.
 If the installation has finished, you will be presented with the Guacamole login screen.
 If not, give the process some more time and try again after a minute or two.
+[^4]: All mentioned applications, including GNS3, are available in the `Internet` submenu.
+A file manager and a terminal emulator can be found under `Utilities`.
+You can use **nano** (available via the terminal emulators) and **vim** for editing files.